zipteams/zipteams.github.io/docs/partner-api/batch-call-ingestion.md

 - The `call_id` field will always be present, but other fields may be null or empty depending on the analysis results.
 - The `meta` object contains the same metadata that was provided in the original request, allowing you to correlate the callback with your internal systems.
 - The callback URL must be publicly accessible and support HTTPS.

+### Analytics Data Options

+When using the `callback_url` feature, you have two options for displaying analytics data:

+1. **Custom UI Integration**: Use the analytics data received via the callback to display insights in your own user interface.
+This option provides maximum customization and seamless integration with your existing application.

+2. **Zipteams Dashboard**: Alternatively, you can omit the callback_url and use the [Zipteams Dashboard](/dashboard/customer-insights.md) to display analytics with minimal implementation effort.
+The dashboard provides a comprehensive, ready-to-use visualization of all your data and AI analysis outputs.

 ## Technical Notes